-Read on to learn more about mortgage modifications and how divorce affects your mortgage loan.
-And then find out when it’s best to apply for a mortgage modification if you’re going through a divorce.
+Read on to learn more about modifications and how divorce can affect your mortgage loan.
+And then find out when it’s best to apply for a modification if you’re going through a divorce.

-If you decide to go the mortgage modification route, the next question is: When is the best time to apply to modify the mortgage?
+If you decide to go the modification route, the next question is: When is the best time to apply to modify the mortgage?
 Before or after the divorce is final?

 Even if divorcing spouses agree to complete a loan modification and jointly sign the documents, this usually isn’t a good idea—particularly if you’re the one moving out of the home and you expect your ex-spouse to make the payments.
 Here's why.

 Once a divorce is finalized and one spouse is awarded the home, then he or she can apply for a mortgage modification solely.
 The other spouse will be released from liability on the loan and his or her signature will not be needed on the modification documents.
-(Of course, this is subject to the terms in the final divorce decree.
-Sometimes the divorce decree will require the spouse that is keeping the home to refinance the loan instead.)
+Of course, this is subject to the terms in the final divorce decree.
+Sometimes the divorce decree will require the spouse that is keeping the home to refinance the loan instead.

 The spouse without the house won't be on the hook for the loan.
 If one spouse modifies the mortgage in his or her own name, the other spouse won't be liable for the loan.

 However, keep in mind that you still must have sufficient income to support a modified payment.
 Having too much debt and too little income will significantly hurt your chances at getting the loan modified.
-(Learn more about applying for a modification in Nolo’s article Do It Yourself Mortgage Loan Modification.)